 A death during the contestability period might result in a delay in the beneficiaries receiving the death benefit.

-The insurance company will generally request and review medical records for the insured if he or she dies during the contestability period.
-This investigation process will result in some delay in the death benefit being paid.
+The insurance company will request and review medical records for the insured if he or she dies during the contestability period.
+This investigation process will result in a delay in the death benefit being paid.

-A death during the contestability period does not relieve the insurer of its contractual obligations under the policy.
+A death during the contestability period does not relieve the insurance company of its contractual obligations under the policy.

-While the insurance carrier has a right to investigate a claim during the contestability period to verify the underwriting decision was based on accurate information, the carrier is still bound to pay the death benefit if the information provided was accurate.
+While the insurance company has a right to investigate a claim during the contestability period to verify the underwriting decision was based on accurate information, the insurance company is still bound to pay the death benefit if the information provided was accurate.